liamcarroll/pyspark-movie-recsys/README.md

 # CA4022 - Movie Recommender System using Spark

 This repository contains the code and data which I used to build a simple movie recommendation system using *PySpark*.
 The dataset which I used is a small subset of the [MovieLens dataset](https://grouplens.org/datasets/movielens/).
 This dataset describes 5-star rating and free-text tagging activity from [MovieLens](http://movielens.org/), a movie recommendation service.
-The code which I used to implement the recommneder system is displayed in the two Jupyter notebooks conatined in the *notebooks* folder below: **data_prep.ipynb** and **recommender.ipynb**.
+The code which I used to implement the recommender system is displayed in the two Jupyter notebooks contained in the *notebooks* folder below: **data_prep.ipynb** and **recommender.ipynb**.
 All computations were carried out using Google Dataproc.

 Below is an outline of how to run the code using Spark on Google Dataproc: